 Yes, Favre’s first season in Minnesota was magical.
 Remember that last-second 32-yard game-winning touchdown pass to Greg Lewis in Week 3?
 Remember those 12 regular-season victories and the playoff thrashing of Dallas?
 Remember how close the Vikings were to reaching Super Bowl XLIV before a handful of unfortunate twists resulted in a 31-28 NFC title game loss to the Saints?

 Well, as magical as the Vikings’ 2009 run was, 2010 provided a boatload of frustrations.
 Those 10 losses.
 The 19 interceptions Favre threw.
 His 69.9 quarterback rating.
 The failed return of Randy Moss.
 The firing of coach Brad Childress.
 The roof collapse at Mall of America Field.
 And the nasty hit Favre took on the icy turf at TCF Bank Stadium that effectively ended his career.

 In some ways, Favre confesses, he saw such struggles coming.
-In a 1-on-1 sitdown with Deion Sanders that aired this week on the NFL Network, Favre offered a candid if somewhat bothersome explanation on why he felt compelled to play for the Vikings in 2010.
+In a one-on-one sitdown down with Deion Sanders that aired this week on the NFL Network, Favre offered a candid if somewhat bothersome explanation on why he felt compelled to play for the Vikings in 2010.

 Favre recalled the visit he received at his Mississippi home in the middle of the preseason when Allen, Hutchinson and kicker Ryan Longwell showed up in Hattiesburg, to persuade him to make another run.